Career Exploration Project

 TIME REQUIRED

-30-45 Minutes.
+25-35 minutes.
 It may be necessary to adjust the lesson plan and allocate more or less time to certain topics, depending on the needs and interests of the students.
-More in-depth lesson plan below will be longer.

 PROCEDURE